Daweet/Daweet.github.io/_posts/2020-05-12-Gravity-Train.md

 interior part of the Earth melt away the train itself, how would we deal with the effect of friction?

-To proceed let us imagine that we have such advanced technological capability and managed to tackle every challenge facing us; after all this, at the end, we will be faced with geographical reality.
+To proceed, let us imagine that we have such advanced technological capability and managed to tackle every challenge facing us; after all this, at the end, we will be faced with geographical reality.
 In a real world situation about 71% of the Earth’s surface is covered by water.